NicholasLYang/uptointerpretation/content/posts/things-i-used-to-care-about.md

 # File Structure

 I used to use emacs with a relatively sparse config.
 Therefore, to navigate to code, I'd have to go searching through the file tree.
+I developed a lot of opinions on how to structure a codebase and make things properly isolated and modular.

+Now I use an IDE and can search through files without having to go through directories.
+Guess who doesn't care a single bit about directory structure anymore?
+This guy!
+I might care about file names and I might care a tiny bit about folder names to disambiguate, but other than that, nope, don't care.

+This isn't to say that I keep my code in utter disarray.
+What it means is that the organization of my code is based around